joao-victorbr/DeepESG-challenge/README.md

 4- At first, the two xlsx files were imported from the bucket.
 Then, a backup was made and after that the treatment with pandas begun.

 5- At the end, when the treatment finished, the chart of accounts was entire populated.
 So, the dataframe was saved as xlsx and I uploaded it to the "treated_files" folder in the bucket.
 A couple of lines of code was written to download a final local file too.

+6- In this repository there are the .py format downloaded from colab, the final .xlsx file and the .ipynb, which is the format from a google colab notebook.